+- Academic Leadership and Management - Overseeing Accreditation Processes including Programme Validation and Revalidation. - Promotion and representation of the College externally as an educational institution of high academic standing. - o Upholding College governance and accountability, enforcing academic standards, and supporting the work of AC. - Oversee the Programme Manager's leadership and management of the College's academic and student support staff to ensure that they maintain high QA standards as providers of high-quality education and to deliver a high-quality service to students. - Keep abreast of and integrate, as appropriate, best practice in education, statutory frameworks, legislation, and awarding body regulations.

+QA

-- Academic Leadership and Management - Overseeing Accreditation Processes including Programme Validation and Revalidation. - Promotion and representation of the College externally as an educational institution of high academic standing. - Upholding College governance and accountability, enforcing academic standards, and supporting the work of AC. - Oversee the Programme Manager's leadership and management of the College's academic and student support staff to ensure that they maintain high QA standards as providers of high-quality education and to deliver a high-quality service to students. - Keep abreast of and integrate, as appropriate, best practice in education, statutory frameworks, legislation, and awarding body regulations. - QA - Developing and maintaining policies and procedures to ensure they remain fit for purpose, are compliant with QQI guidelines, are updated as per agreed schedules and are being implemented as designed. - Safeguarding the integrity and currency of programme validation and awards, including compliance with the terms and conditions of programme approval and the requirements and regulations of accrediting bodies for the ongoing provision of delivery. - The initial point of liaison with accreditation agencies on matters such as validation requests, reviews, and reporting. - Is a member of each of the College boards and advises AC on any matter of concern. - Ensuring that examination regulations are standardised and reviewed and that examination standards are maintained through the management of the exams function, including exam sitting, external examiners, actioning Exam Board decisions. - Oversees Premasters Programme QA implementation in conjunction with CEG and TU Dublin.
+Developing and maintaining policies and procedures to ensure they remain fit for purpose, are compliant with QQI guidelines, are updated as per agreed schedules and are being implemented as designed.

+- Safeguarding the integrity and currency of programme validation and awards, including compliance with the terms and conditions of programme approval and the requirements and regulations of accrediting bodies for the ongoing provision of delivery. - The initial point of liaison with accreditation agencies on matters such as validation requests, reviews, and reporting. - Is a member of each of the College boards and advises AC on any matter of concern. - Ensuring that examination regulations are standardised and reviewed and that examination standards are maintained through the management of the exams function, including exam sitting, external examiners, actioning Exam Board decisions.

+- Work to ensure that the College remains a destination of choice for students. - Ensure that College activities that contribute to the quality of the student experience are provided in ways that result in students having a great study abroad experience in Ireland.

+Programmes

+- o Ensure, in conjunction with the Programme Manager, that programmes are run, taught, assessed, and awarded as per QQI validation criteria. - o Ensure that new ideas for programme development from both academic and non-academic staff are identified, evaluated, and actioned.

+• Staff

+Overall responsibility for College staff management, evaluation, and development with authority for same delegated to the Programme Manager.

+Admissions

+Ensuring admissions are reviewed under programme entry criteria and that only those eligible are admitted.

+• Data

+o Management of data and information under College data protection policies and in conjunction with the Data Protection Officer.

+• External Collaborations

+o Connect and nurture external relations with College alumni and stakeholders to seek feedback that improves the programme and College services and to explore possibilities for fruitful academic collaborations.

+• Public Information
-- Students - Work to ensure that the College remains a destination of choice for students. - Ensure that College activities that contribute to the quality of the student experience are provided in ways that result in students having a great study abroad experience in Ireland. - Programmes - Ensure, in conjunction with the Programme Manager, that programmes are run, taught, assessed, and awarded as per QQI and TU Dublin validation criteria. - Ensure that new ideas for programme development from both academic and nonacademic staff are identified, evaluated, and actioned. - Staff - Overall responsibility for College staff management, evaluation, and development with authority for same delegated to the Programme Manager. - Admissions - Ensuring admissions are reviewed under programme entry criteria and that only those eligible are admitted. - Data - Management of data and information under College data protection policies and in conjunction with the Data Protection Officer. - External Collaborations - Connect and nurture external relations with College alumni and stakeholders to seek feedback that improves the programme and College services and to explore possibilities for fruitful academic collaborations. - Public Information - Approve all information to be made available as public communications including all academic reports, programme information, anonymised data etc. that is published on the College LMS and website. - As an EMT member...see section 2.2.3. - Develop and keep under review College academic, management, operational and QA structures, policies, procedures, and processes to ensure that resources are properly utilised in the delivery of College strategic goals. - Actively identify and manage risk, recording risk on the Risk Register. - Approve the appointment of academic staff and conditions.

-• Review College premises, facilities, and resources to ensure they remain fit for purpose, especially in the context of increasing student numbers as the College grows.
+- Approve all information to be made available as public communications including all academic reports, programme information, anonymised data etc. that is published on the College LMS and website. - As an EMT member...see section 2.2.3. - Develop and keep under review College academic, management, operational and QA structures, policies, procedures, and processes to ensure that resources are properly utilised in the delivery of College strategic goals. - o Actively identify and manage risk, recording risk on the Risk Register. - o Approve the appointment of academic staff and conditions. - Review College premises, facilities, and resources to ensure they remain fit for purpose, especially in the context of increasing student numbers as the College grows.